oxur/rucksack/README.md

     --user clammy
 ```

-To see the list of accounts that have been deleted:
+To see the list of records that have been deleted:

 ```shell
 rucksack list deleted